Install Infinite Scale on a Server

 Software Stack

-For the OS, Ubuntu LTS 24.04 has been selected, but it will also work with Ubuntu LTS 22.04.
-If you already have a server running Ubuntu LTS 24.04, you can use that one as long it meets the requirements listed below.
+Ubuntu LTS 24.04 has been selected as the operating system, but it will also work with Ubuntu LTS 22.04.
+If you already have a server running Ubuntu LTS 24.04, you can use it as long as it meets the requirements listed below

 Note that this guide expects: